Florida teachers could see pay raises thanks to new legislative bill

 She said a boost in new salaries would be excellent but worries that veteran teachers are at risk of being left behind with the new proposal.

-HB 641, also known as Funds for Operations for Schools, was co-sponsored by state representative Toby Overdorf.
+HB 641, also known as Funds for Operations for Schools, was co-sponsored by state Rep. Toby Overdorf, R-Stuart.

-It passed unanimously and allocates $500 million for districts across Florida's sixty-seven counties.
+It passed unanimously and allocates $500 million for districts across Florida's 67 counties.

-"The statutory requirements are that 80% has to be used towards the starting teacher salaries and bringing up the mandatory minimum and 20% has to be towards veteran teachers," said Overdorf, District 83 Representative.
+"The statutory requirements are that 80% has to be used towards the starting teacher salaries and bringing up the mandatory minimum and 20% has to be towards veteran teachers," said Overdorf.

 The Martin County School District has proposed to also boost pay in other positions such as guidance counselors and speech pathologists.